Gatorland Gators Ghosts and Goblins Halloween Banner 2025 - image by Dani Meyering

 Here’s everything that happens, on top of normal Gatorland activities and attractions, during the park’s Halloween event:

-Swamp Ghost’s Monster Museum Haunted House: In this haunted house, guests will be led on a tour that teaches all about the history of Halloween before things get slightly scary in the swamps of Gatorland.
+Swamp Ghost’s Movie Museum Haunted House: In this haunted house, guests will be led on a tour of movie inspired spookiness and scares.

 entrance to Monster Museum at Gators Ghosts and Goblins Gatorland Halloween